Jodenee/Voyager/CONTRIBUTING.md

 ### Commits

-There isn't a specific style we follow for commits, just make sure the commit title is in this format "Update ...".
+There isn't a specific style we follow for commits, just make sure the commit title is in this format "Update ...", "Add ...", "Remove ...".

 A detailed description is expected with each commit, exceptions can be made for small changes though.